 Simple faithists simply believe, they keep it simple, but as I think about belief, then call me not simple.
 I was an afaithist.
 I once endeavored to find a place to stand on reason and evidence alone.
 All I knew was from textbooks.
 I was an afaithist who knew nothing with certitude apart from the tautologies of mathematics and logic.
 All afaithists are in the same boat.
 They know nothing apart from the products of their concept forming minds.
 Concepts not supported by reason and evidence are discounted.

 As the evolutionary biologist Stephen J. Gould noted, science and religion represent separate realms of non-overlapping magisteria.
 Maybe they do; maybe they don't.
 If they do, there can be no conflict, therefore faith-based claims cannot contradict nor conflict with evidence-based claims.
-To be an afaithist and consider faithism involves making no faith claims that involve concepts.
+To be a faithist involves making no faith claims that involve concepts.
 Only a non-concept way of knowing allows the thoughtful to stand fully upright with one foot firmly planted in science (evidentualism) and with the other foot planted as an island in a sea of faith (fideism) uniting all in bliss.

 I had no complaints, no sense I was missing anything, but as James pointed out, perhaps one had to embrace faith first to be touched by the convincing evidence that validates it.
 He was arguing that rationalists and afaithists like me were like asexuals.
 It is possible to be an asexual human, to have a good and useful life knowing nothing of sex, but James noted that most people are believers, are sexuals, and that only by being sexual can one know, in a radically empirical way, that sex is good, true, and beautiful, as is faith.